I’m happy to share some tips to help optimize the likelihood of your content making its way around the social media globe.

-People are always looking for content that they can repeatedly and easily apply in practice.
+People are always looking for content they can repeatedly and easily apply in practice.

-If you want subscribers to come back again and again, offering this kind of content is the key to engaging them with your brand.
+If you want subscribers to return repeatedly, offering this kind of content is the key to engaging them with your brand.

-As long as you’re focused on providing helpful information, then the chances are good that people will distribute your content freely because they believe in what you have to say and know it works.
+When focused on providing helpful information, people will distribute your content freely because they believe in what you say and know it works.

 “There are only two types of art: good and bad,” as Monet said, while marketers say: “There are only two types of marketing campaigns: viral and non-viral.”

-You’re probably asking what makes content go viral?
-Great content uses emotions like happiness, anger, or sorrow to engage people.
+You’re probably asking what makes content go viral.

 Do you remember the #ItCanWait campaign from a few years ago?

-It tells a story and illustrates to its users how important it is never to text while driving.
-It’s not only eye-catching but also relatable to everyone who uses their smartphone daily.
+It tells a story and illustrates to its users how important it is NEVER to text while driving.
+It’s eye-catching and relatable to everyone who uses their smartphone daily.